thisisobate/kyverno-website/src/content/docs/policies/other/limit-containers-per-pod/limit-containers-per-pod.md

 ---
-title: "Limit Containers per Pod"
+title: 'Limit Containers per Pod'
 category: Sample
 version: 1.6.0
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Pods can have many different containers which are tightly coupled.
 It may be desirable to limit the amount of containers that can be in a single Pod to control best practice application or so policy can be applied consistently.
 This policy checks all Pods to ensure they have no more than four containers.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/limit-containers-per-pod/limit-containers-per-pod.yaml" target="-blank">/other/limit-containers-per-pod/limit-containers-per-pod.yaml</a>

 ```yaml